StevenYeu/sdsc_interview_workshop/slides.md

 ## When to Use

-Find or compute something involving subsets/subarrays
+Find or compute something involving subsets/sub-arrays

 ## Idea

-Use 2 pointers to control the size of the subarray/subset Ususally have a start and end pointer
+Use 2 pointers to control the size of the sub-array/subset.

+Usually have a start and end pointer.

 ## Problem Statement